2026 · Novus Stream Solutions (hub)About 13 min readNovus Stream Solutions

 You cannot improve what you do not measure, and the good news is that measuring page speed is free and does not require technical skill.
 Free tools will analyze any page, report its Core Web Vitals, give it a performance score, and — most usefully — list specific opportunities to improve it, often naming the exact oversized images and heavy scripts to address.
 Running your pages through one of these tools turns "the site feels slow" into a prioritized to-do list, and running it again after each fix shows you whether the change actually helped, which keeps you working on the things that move the numbers rather than guessing.
 The point is to let the tools tell you where the time goes instead of speculating.

 There is an important distinction worth knowing: lab data (a test run in a controlled environment) versus field data (the speed real visitors actually experience on their real devices and connections).
-Field data is what ultimately matters and what search engines use, and the same tooling that reports your indexing also reports your real-world Core Web Vitals over time — covered alongside the rest of that toolset in /product-blog/getting-indexed-faster-search-console.
+Field data is what ultimately matters and what search engines use, and the same tooling that reports your indexing also reports your real-world Core Web Vitals over time — covered alongside the rest of that toolset in Getting indexed faster in Google Search Console.
 The practical workflow is simple: measure a page, fix the biggest opportunities the tool names, measure again to confirm the improvement, and keep an eye on the field data to make sure real visitors are seeing the gains.
 Done a few times, this turns performance from a vague worry into a concrete, improving number, which is exactly what a small site owner needs rather than a deep dive into engineering.

 Speed is a feature, not a chore